md-irohas/tcppc-go/README.md

 ### TLS certificate/key files

-If you want to use `tcpPC` as TLS handshaker, you need to prepare TLS certificate file and TLS key file.
+If you want to use `tcppc` as TLS handshaker, you need to prepare TLS certificate file and TLS key file.

 You can create these files by the following commands.